KatherineMichel/agile-sprint-playbook/combination.md

 * And a working space

-## GV Day 1: Understanding Day
+## Day 1: Understanding Day

-1. Research and Analysis
+1. Research and Analysis (GV and thoughtbot)
-2. Lightening Demos
+2. Lightening Demos (GV and thoughtbot)

-## thoughtbot Day 1: Understanding Day
+thoughtbot

 * The Problem Statement
 * Start an Assumptions Board
 * Start an Back-burner Board
-* Pitch Practice
 * Existing research
 * Definitions: The problem, The Value Prop, Success
 * Business Model Canvas
-* Lightning Demos
 * Expert Perspectives

 ## Activities